ArthurKa/elapsing-time/README.md

-Helps you measure the runtime of your code.
+Helps you to measure the runtime of your code.

 ## Installation
 `elapsing-time` is available via npm: